CJParkNW/cjparknw/README.md

 ### Hello!

-My name is Catherine (She/Her) and I am a recent Smith College graduate with a Statistical and Data Sciences degree.
-Due to my research in a marine ecology lab 🐠 🌊 🦀, my main focus in data analysis has been environmental related.
-Currently, I am working on cybersecurity data science projects at Axio!
+My name is Catherine (She/Her) and I am a 2023 Smith College graduate with a Statistical and Data Sciences degree.
+Due to my research in a marine ecology lab 🐠 🌊 🦀, my main focus in data analysis has been environmental and marine related.

 -----